stanford-crfm/levanter/docs/Blog-Post.md

 * and larger models!

 Levanter is still a work in progress, but we are excited to share it with the community.
-We hope that Levanter will be useful to others who are interested in training foundation models using Jax and TPUs.
+We hope that Levanter will be useful to others who are interested in training foundation models using JAX and TPUs.
 Please join us on our journey!
-You can find us on [GitHub](https://github.com/stanford-crfm/levanter), [Twitter](https://twitter.com/StanfordCRFM), or on the (unofficial) [Jax LLM Discord](https://discord.gg/CKazXcbbBm).
+You can find us on [GitHub](https://github.com/stanford-crfm/levanter), [Twitter](https://twitter.com/StanfordCRFM), or on the (unofficial) [JAX LLM Discord](https://discord.gg/CKazXcbbBm).
 (And by the way, [we're hiring](https://crfm.stanford.edu/apply.html)!)

 ## Acknowledgements